grey580/ExcelWriter/README.md

 Provider=Microsoft.ACE.OLEDB.12.0;" + "Data Source=" + fileWpath + ";" + "Extended Properties=\"Excel 12.0 Xml;HDR=YES;\"

 I hope this helps people out there.

+And a big thanks to StackOverflow for the help.